richard-eman/Todo-Full-Stack/scribbles.md

   oPlaceholder, set ID to undefined.need to clear global state on submit Create global state EditingCheck boolean oyes.should I and can I make functions to reuse them?
-(I meant in a new file) add text to form.
-(What?)
+(I meant in a new file) omake form component omake functions file for refactoring
+Add text to priority box on edit.
 CSS and make not ugly
-omake form component
-omake functions file for refactoring
 Completed button
 make priority show in TodoList without label (ie "Priority: High" (label) vs "High Priority" (no label)) This is because if the user doesn't select priority, I want the field to be blank.
-Less screen clutter. oyes.can i send blank field to db (cause of json)?
+Less screen clutter. oyes.Can i send blank field to db (cause of json)?

 ## Extra
+Check list
+  sorting this list
 schedule notifications (push?)
   for all tasks with priority A and B
 Search function
   prioritisation, name etc
-deleting tasks
+Could make higher priority things load at the top of the list could make the filter/search thing
+Manual sorting
-  change task (deleted message)(what?) and then make it shrink before refreshing page (use a timeout?) update?(?)
+  Should css and actually design first. deleting tasks change task (deleted message)(what?) and then make it shrink before refreshing page (use a timeout?) update?(?)